PedrobyJoao/pedrobyjoao.github.io/content/books/dosto_short_stories.md

 ## Faint Heart

-That one is funny and overall interesting.
+This one is funny and overall interesting.

 Two best friends living together, one of them has some emotional problems and he just gets CRAZY for getting engaged with a woman.
 Literally, he gets totally lost on his own thoughts and emotions.